CYPHER-AHJIN/E-Commerce-WebSite/README.md

   - **Accessibility* best practices

 🤝 Contributing
-This is an educational project.
+This is an educational project For only Frontend Develobment no Backend implemented (Yet).
 Feel free to fork and modify for learning purposes.

 📄 License
 This project is open source and available under the MIT License.